 Residence Hall Safety

-- Crawl to the door
+- Stay low.and crawl to the exit door

 Remember the following fire safety tips:

 - The practice of plugging several extension to connect several cords "Piggy-backing" is a fire hazard and strictly prohibited.

 - Use of extension cords equipped with an internal circuit breaker or fuse is preferred.

 - Never cover light bulbs with paper,clothing,or other combustible materials.